PaloAltoNetworks/mssp-templates/docs/overview.rst

 Gold-Silver-Bronze Variants
 ---------------------------

-Iron-Skillet assume that users have all subscriptions (Threat Protection, URL Filtering, Wildfire) enabled to meet the criteria of best practice.
+IronSkillet assume that users have all subscriptions (Threat Protection, URL Filtering, Wildfire) enabled to meet the criteria of best practice.
 However, the MSSP can elect to tier services with incremental price points based on subscriptions.

 The template tiers using the generic Gold/Silver/Bronze naming convention provide alignment to subscription tiers: